DocJade/fluster_rs/src/filesystem_design/disk_layout.md

     6: Reserved for future use
     7: Reserved for future use
 2 bytes: number of free bytes
-2 bytes: next Inode block (Either a disk number, or a block number depending on flags.)
+4 bytes: next directory block (disk pointer, we have no idea where the next directory could be.)
-    - If u16:MAX then this is the end of the inode chain
+    - If u16:MAX then this is the end of the directory chain

 remaining bytes: inode data